jinhopark8345/SV210/README.md

 types, enums, classes, and static variables.
 They also prevent recursive inclusions; for example, a case where “file1.h” includes “file2.h” and “file2.h” includes “file1.h”.
-## clean up indentation
+    - clean up indentation

 ## modularize facedetect
-we facedetect module should not have touchlcd or camera module if it needs, it should get as a parameter
+    - we facedetect module should not have touchlcd or camera module if it needs, it should get as a parameter
     - init_facdetect.c: remove other device driver opening part from facedetect.c
--
-## camera part
+## implement camera part
+    - c : start camera
+    - s : save image
+    - S : load saved image and start editing

+## implement modularized facedetection